-The third question was from Councillor Middleton and addressed to the Leader of the Council, Councillor Wood, and was in relation to the Oxfordshire Pension Fund motion he had submitted to the July 2019 Council meeting.
+The second question was from Councillor Middleton and addressed to the Leader of the Council, Councillor Wood, and was in relation to the Public Works Loan Board.
 A written answer had been tabled at the meeting (annex to the Minutes as set out in the Minute Book).
-By way of a supplementary question, Councillor Middleton asked for reference to supporting arguments.
-In response to the supplementary question, Councillor Wood advised he had nothing to add to the tabled written response.
+By way of a supplementary question, Councillor Middleton asked how much the Public Works Loan Board rate rise would impact the cost of Castle Quay Councillor Wood advised he would to circulate a written response to the supplementary question.